Patrick Drake: 2005–2009

 Dr. Patrick Drake comes to Port Charles when Jason Morgan (Steve Burton) needs surgery.
 Because his father Dr. Noah Drake could not perform the operation, Dr. Robin Scorpio (Kimberly McCullough) seeks Patrick out.
 Initially refusing, he agrees after Carly Corinthos (Laura Wright) and Sam McCall (Kelly Monaco) cast aspersions on his abilities as a surgeon.
 He soon begins seeing Robin but has flings with Carly, who uses him as a way of making Robin jealous.
 He constantly flirts with many of the hospital's nurses.
 After months of casually dating Robin, Patrick is exposed to HIV while performing surgery on a patient with AIDS.
 Robin helps in through the time in between his blood tests and they grow closer.
 Patrick admits his love to Robin after she makes an unrequested suggestion during a surgery.
 They are relieved six months later when Patrick is officially proven HIV-negative.

 Robin voices her desire for children and a family, but Patrick doesn't want one.
 The two have a one-night stand on Georgie Jones' (Lindze Letherman) funeral night and Robin realizes she became pregnant after the police and mob found out that Georgie was strangled by Diego Alcazar (Ignacio Serricchio).
 Patrick, who thinks Robin had gone to a sperm bank, discovers that she is carrying his child.
-With the help of Robin's mother, Anna Devane (Finola Hughes), Patrick proposes, which Robin refused.
+With the help of Robin's mother, Anna Devane (Finola Hughes), Patrick proposes, which Robin refuses.
 Weeks after learning they are having a daughter, Patrick and Robin attempt to wed on October 29, 2008 but after Robin goes into labour, she is admitted to the hospital, giving birth to Emma Grace Scorpio-Drake.
 Patrick discovers his father had another son, Matt Hunter (Jason Cook), who is a doctor at General Hospital.
 The two brothers bond, and Matt serves as the best man at Robin and Patrick's wedding on December 26, 2008.

 Robin and Patrick face issues early on in their marriage, such as Robin's post-partum depression and the murder of the mayor's mistress that lead to Patrick being accused of medical malpractice.
 Patrick's ex-girlfriend from college, Lisa Niles (Brianna Brown), appears in town on a consult with Robin.
 She later transfers to General Hospital for a change of setting.
 Robin initially is apprehensive about this, but when Lisa loses a patient, she comforts her into believing she's not perfect.
 Robin and Emma leave on a trip to London to see Anna, and Patrick stays behind, though he misses both Robin and Emma every day.
-When he helps Lisa move into her new apartment, he realizes that she's making a play for him, and ends her hopes of getting back together with him when he tells her that he loves Robin, and nothing will change that.
+When he helps Lisa move into her new apartment, he realizes that she is making a play for him, and ends her hopes of getting back together with him when he tells her that he loves Robin, and nothing will change that.